Frequently Asked Questions

 Is it possible to apply to more than one program?

 Yes.
 There are many Summer Undergraduate Research Programs at the University of Cincinnati College of Medicine.
-You may apply to more than one of these programs, but you must indicate your top choice in your application.
+You may apply to more than one of these programs via a single application, but you must indicate your top choice in your application.